Splitting fields and general differential Galois theory: Ideals of tensor products

-From Ritt-Raudenbush basis theorem it follows that there exists a finite family of differential polynomials $F$ such that $\frak m =\{F\}$.
-But all coefficients of the elements of $F$ generate a finite set and, thus, belonging to $L_k$ for appropriate $k$.
-From the definition of $L_k$ it follows that there is a common zero for $F$ in $L_{k+1}$.
-Thus there is a differential homomorphism $B\to L$ over $L$.
-Since $B$ is a simple algebra the last homomorphism is an isomorphism. \end{proof}
+be a simple differentially finitely generated algebra.
+The Ritt-Raudenbush basis theorem says that there exists a finite set of differential polynomials $F$ such that $\frak m = \{F\}$.
+But the set of all coefficients of elements of $F$ is finite and therefore all of them are defined over some $L_k$ for a suitable index $k$.
+By the construction of $L_{k+1}$ the family $F$ has a common zero $\overline{a}\in L_{k+1}\subseteq L$ and therefore a differential homomorphism $B\to L$ is defined by the rule $y_i\mapsto a_i$.
+Since $B$ is simple and contains $L$ as a subalgebra, the latter homomorphism is an isomorphism. \end{proof}